EUR/USD 1.17021 ▼ 0.03%

 XM and IC Markets are both excellent brokers, but they target different profiles.
 XM excels in accessibility — the $5 minimum deposit, $30 no-deposit bonus, zero-commission accounts, and user-friendly experience make it ideal for beginners and cost-conscious retail traders.
 All-in spreads on major pairs are competitive with IC Markets when commissions are factored in.

 IC Markets excels in execution and platform diversity — raw ECN spreads, cTrader support, and institutional-grade execution make it the preferred choice for scalpers, algo traders, and professionals.
-The $200 minimum deposit and lack of bonuses reflect its focus on serious, high-volume traders.
+The lack of bonuses reflects its focus on serious, high-volume traders.

 If you are starting out or want a simple, low-cost trading experience, XM is the better fit.
 If you are an experienced trader seeking the tightest raw spreads and the fastest execution, IC Markets delivers.